API-Layer GPC Decisions

 Decision Records

-Each processed request creates a tenant-scoped decision record.
-Drill into any row to inspect the stored request ID, decision state, response code, and request metadata available in the dashboard.
+Each processed request creates a tenant-scoped decision record — the auditable receipt for every GPC signal.
+Drill into any row to inspect the signal source, decision outcome, policy flags, and compliance standard, exactly as operators see them in the dashboard.

 Architecture